warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         -B-     Disable the service.

+        -B6     Bind to IPV6 address (in case no -BI option is specified)

         -Bp port
                 Set POP3S server port (if you change this you must know what you're doing).